Opago-Pay/OpagoNode/README.md

-With this repository you can easily install your own node as an alternative to using opag's node as a service.
+With this repository you can easily install your own node as an alternative to using opago's node as a service.
 Tested with a mininal Debian 11 install.
 This is a work in progresss, so use with care.

 # Prepare node installation
 ## install ufw as firewall and fail2ban for ssh bruteforce protection and other packages